 Urine is the most common sample used.
-A urine test can detect cocaine metabolites for two to three days after cocaine use.
-In heavy users, the test may be positive for up to two weeks after use.
+A urine test can detect cocaine metabolites for 2 to 3 days after cocaine use.
+In heavy users, the test may be positive for up to 2 weeks after use.

 One drawback is that people have found ways to cheat to get a false negative, meaning a negative result when the result should be positive because of cocaine use.
-Products promising to alter urine test results are advertised on the Internet, and cheating usually involves adding a substance to the urine to affect the test results.
+Products promising to alter urine test results are advertised on the Internet.
+Cheating usually involves adding a substance to the urine to affect the test results.
 To keep people from cheating, some testers will insist on watching people while they urinate in the cup.

 If you provide a urine sample, the tester may test the sample right away.
 The result will be available in minutes.
 If the result is positive, the tester should send a sample to a lab for confirmation, because the rapid tests are not as accurate as a lab test.

 Saliva testing is getting more popular because it's easier and less intrusive than collecting a urine sample.
 Saliva is usually taken from your mouth with a special device or deposited by you directly into a tube.
 It is harder to cheat on a saliva test because the tester commonly watches you during the whole process.
 The saliva test can detect cocaine or its metabolites for only about 1 to 2 days after use.

 A lab can also test a sample of your blood.
 Your blood holds cocaine for 12 hours and benzoylecgonine for 48 hours.
 But a blood test is invasive and takes more time.
 Blood tests are usually done only if you are in the hospital and your healthcare provider suspects drug abuse.